 More study is needed, and, unfortunately, no further research on this topic has been done for over 12 years.
-It’s a shame, because there does seem to be some connection, but any future research needs to be refined into a more specific, and much more-defined, clinical trial.
-The different types of TTTS – Conventional (TOPS), TAPS and sIUGR – also need to be taken into consideration, as they do require different management.
+It’s a shame, because there does seem to be some positive data, but any future research needs to be refined into a more specific, and much more-defined, clinical trial.
+The different types of feto-fetal transfusion– Conventional TTTS (TOPS), TAPS and sFGR – also need to be taken into consideration, as they do require different management. .

 We’re not against protein here.
 It’s recommended to increase your protein when you’re pregnant with multiples and also to supplement with extra calories, iron, and folic acid.
 These are proven to help you with the demands of a multiple pregnancy and help your babies grow.